IABTechLab/uid2-client-java/README.md

 ## Usage for UID Sharers

 A UID2 Sharer is a participant that wants to share UID2s or EUIDs with another participant.
 Raw UIDs must be encrypted into UID tokens before sending them to another participant.
-See com.uid2.client.test.IntegrationExamples (runSharingExample method) for an example usage. **(gwh/JN_09 can we link to this?)**
+For an example of usage, see [com.uid2.client.test.IntegrationExamples](https://github.com/IABTechLab/uid2-client-java/blob/master/src/test/java/com/uid2/client/test/IntegrationExamples.java) (runSharingExample method).

-1. Use UID2ClientFactory.create() to create an IUID2Client reference.
+1. Use UID2ClientFactory.create() to create an IUID2Client reference:

    `private final IUID2Client client = UID2ClientFactory.create(UID2_BASE_URL, UID2_API_KEY, UID2_SECRET_KEY);`
-2. Call IUID2Client.refresh: once at startup, and then periodically (for example, every hour):
+2. Call IUID2Client.refresh once at startup, and then periodically (for example, every hour):

    `client.refresh();`
-3. Senders call:
+3. Senders:
+   1. Call the following:

-   1. `EncryptionDataResponse encrypted = client.encrypt(rawUid);`
+      `EncryptionDataResponse encrypted = client.encrypt(rawUid);`
    2. If encryption succeeded, send the UID token to the receiver:

       `if (encrypted.isSuccess()) {` send `encrypted.getEncryptedData()` to receiver`} else {`check `encrypted.getStatus()` for the failure reason}
-4. Receivers call:
+4. Receivers:
+   1. Call the following:

-   1. `DecryptionResponse decrypted = client.decrypt(uidToken);`
+      `DecryptionResponse decrypted = client.decrypt(uidToken);`
    2. If decryption succeeded, use the raw UID:

       `if (decrypted.isSuccess()) {`use `decrypted.getUid() } else {`check `decrypted.getStatus()` for the failure reason `}`